NtimYeboah/laravel-chatroom/readme.md

 ```

-###### Event
+##### Event
-After a message is store, the `MessageCreated` event is broadcasted to the other connected clients.
+After a message is stored, the `MessageCreated` event is broadcasted to the other connected clients.
 The event is queued on the `events:message-created` queue and authenticated on the `room.{roomId}` channel.

-Since the message is broadcasted to the other connected clients and the sender is excluded, we need to use `broadcast` with the `toOthers` function.
+Since the message is broadcasted to the other connected clients and the sender is excluded, we need to use `broadcast` function with the `toOthers` function.
 Also we need to use the `InteractsWithSockets` trait in the event.

 ```php
 /**